Samburu National Reserve

 In the middle of the reserve, the Ewaso Ng'iro flows through doum palm groves and thick riverine forests.
-It provides water, without which the game in this arid region could not survive.
+It provides water to the wildlife in the reserve.

-The Samburu National Reserve was one of the two areas in which conservationists George and Joy Adamson raised Elsa the Lioness, made famous in the best-selling book and award-winning movie Born Free.
+Samburu National Reserve was one of the two areas in which conservationists George and Joy Adamson raised Elsa the Lioness, made famous in the best-selling book and award-winning movie Born Free.
 The Elephant Watch Camp, of which Saba Douglas-Hamilton is director, lies within the park.

-The Samburu National Reserve is also the home of Kamunyak, a lioness famous for adopting oryx calves.
+Samburu National Reserve is also the home of Kamunyak, a lioness famous for adopting oryx calves.

 Habitat

-Samburu National Reserve can be entered via the Ngare Mare and Buffalo Springs gates.
-Once inside the reserve, there are two mountains visible: Koitogor and Ololokwe.
-Samburu National Reserve is very peaceful and attracts animals because of the Ewaso Ng'iro river (meaning "brown water" and pronounced U-aa-so-Nyee-ro) that runs through it and the mixture of acacia, riverine forest, thorn trees and grassland vegetation.
-The Ewaso Ng'iro flows from the Kenyan highlands and empties into the famous Lorian Swamp.
-The natural serenity that is evident here is due to its distance from industry and the inaccessibility of the reserve for many years.
+Samburu National Reserve contains two mountains, Koitogor and Ololokwe, the Ewaso Ng'iro river (meaning "brown water") runs through the reserve and the mixture of acacia, riverine forest, thorn trees and grassland vegetation.
+The Ewaso Ng'iro flows from the Kenyan highlands and empties into the Lorian Swamp.
+The natural serenity that is evident here is due to its distance from industry and the inaccessibility the reserve had for many years.

 Wildlife

 There is a wide variety of animal and bird life seen at Samburu National Reserve.
 Several large game species common to Kenya's northern plains can be found in abundance here, including the following dry-country fauna: gerenuk, Grevy's zebra, oryx and reticulated giraffe.
-All three big cats, the lion, cheetah and African leopard can also be found here, as well as the elephant, Cape buffalo and hippopotamus.
+All three big cats, the lion, cheetah and African leopard, as well as elephant, Cape buffalo and hippopotamus.